moderndatacompany/dataos.info/docs/interfaces/metis/navigating_metis_ui_how_to_guide.md

 Data profiling workflow analyzes the valid formats, null and inconsistent values within data to uncover anomalies and redundancies to achieve higher data quality.
 It uses basic statistics to gain insight about the validity of the data.
 The Data Profile scan workflow reads data profiling statistics and saves this information into Metis DB, which can be accessed on Metis UI.

 1. Search the dataset for which you want to view the data profiling results.
-2. Click on the **Profiler & Data Quality tab on the data asset information page**.
+2. Click on the **Profiler & Data Quality tab on the DataOS entity detailspage**.
 3. You will see the data profiling statistics for the columns.
 It gives data types, null values %, distinct value %, and unique values % for each column.
 It also shows you ‘value count’, which helps you to know the completeness and missing values for the column before you use the data for critical business use cases.
 4. Click on a column to see more details on the statistical distribution of its values.
 You need to select the time period to see all the test results run for the particular column of the dataset.